unovue/radix-vue/docs/content/components/date-range-picker.md

 ### Arrow

 An optional arrow element to render alongside the popover.
-This can be used to help visually link the anchor with the <Code>DateRangePickerContent</Code>.
-Must be rendered inside <Code>DateRangePickerContent</Code>.
+This can be used to help visually link the anchor with the `DateRangePickerContent`.
+Must be rendered inside `DateRangePickerContent`.

 <!-- @include: @/meta/DatePickerArrow.md -->